turbo-badex/kubernetes-homelab/README.md

+## Kubernetes Homelab

 Welcome to my Kubernetes Homelab repository!
 This is where I document my journey about cloud-native technologies and self-hosting applications.
 This homelab is more than a playground—it's a platform where I explore ideas, automate workflows, and solve complex challenges while having fun.

-As a DevOps Enthusiast, I'm really curious about Kubernetes.
+As a DevOps Enthusiast, I'm curious about Kubernetes and creating pipelines.
 This homelab represents my passion for learning and experimenting with technology, focusing on scalability, backup strategies, and operational simplicity.

-🚀 Why a Homelab?
+## 🚀 Why a Homelab?

 The purpose of this homelab is:

 Learning by Doing: By self-hosting, I tackle the complexities of deploying and managing real-world applications.
 All-in-One Environment: This Kubernetes cluster manages all the applications of my home setup, serving as a single, integrated environment for testing, developing, and automating cloud-native workflows.

-🖥️ My Hardware
+## 🖥️ My Hardware

 To keep things simple yet powerful, my homelab runs on the following hardware: